Breakout Session 3

 Biodiversity Spotlight: Human solutions for tackling biodiversity loss

-This session is being presented in partnership with Zoos Victoria
+This session is being presented in partnership with LEAP – Zoos Victoria’s business consultancy for leadership, environment, animals, and purpose.

 With nature declining at concerning rates, threatened species extinctions increasing and ongoing human-driven threats to the environment, our approach to conservation needs some shaking up.
 The scale of impact and the widespread consequences of climate change is demanding we tackle these issues in ways we haven’t done before.